Suchinta008/contact_form/README.md

 # contact_form
 This is a simple contact form and I have used XAMPP server.
-I have also used a mailer system using core php only which will send a email to the owner of the beauty saloon.
+I have also used a mailer system using just core php only which will send a email to the owner of the beauty saloon.
 The owner is having the email id : suchintachanda@gmail.com.
 So in our case we are sending the email to the owner and also in the index.php we are using

                 $headers  = 'From: '.$email . "\r\n" .